 "If I had a relapse, it could mean that the drug did not achieve the key mature cells that behave like stem" - says the first author of Megan Radyk, a graduate student Mills laboratory.

 By studying mice with injuries to the stomach lining, the researchers blocked the ability of animal stem cells to call for help.
 They focused on that body, because Mills is a co-director of the National Institute of Health University of Washington, which supports the Center for Digestive Disorders and because the anatomy of the stomach facilitates the isolation of stem cells from mature cells.
 Even without the stem cells in mice have developed a precancerous condition because the mature cells of the abdomen to the back of the stem to heal the injury.

-Analyzing tissue samples from 10 people with stomach cancer , The researchers found evidence that the same mature cells in the stomach back to the state of the stem and began to change quickly and degrade rapidly.
+Analyzing samples from 10 human tissues with stomach cancer , the researchers found evidence that the same mature cells in the stomach back to the state of the stem and began to change quickly and degrade rapidly.

 Mills laboratory is now working to identify drugs that can block a precancerous condition, preventing proliferation and division of mature cells.

-"Knowing that these cells leads to an increase in cancer risk, we can find the medications to keep under the control of mature cells," - said Mills.
+"Knowing that these cells leads to an increase in cancer risk, we can find the medications that keep mature cells under control," - said Mills.
 "This could be important for cancer prevention is not only in the stomach, but also throughout the body."